Rich Rowland

 Richard Garnet Rowland (born February 25, 1964) is an American former professional baseball player.
 He played in Major League Baseball as a backup catcher for the Detroit Tigers and the Boston Red Sox from 1990 to 1995.
-In addition to catching, he also played sparsely as a designated hitter, first baseman, third baseman, and pinch runner (although appearing only as a pinch runner in a game does not count as a game played).
+In addition to catching, he also played sparsely as a designated hitter, first baseman, third baseman, and pinch runner.
 Prior to playing professional baseball, Rowland attended Mendocino College in nearby Ukiah, California.
 He also had a longer career in minor league baseball on and off from 1988 to 1997, where he even served as a pitcher in three games.

 Minor leagues

 Born in Cloverdale, California, Rowland played for minor league baseball for a total of nine seasons from 1988 to 1997; he did not play in the minor leagues in 1994.
 He played for the minor leagues during the same seasons that he also played in the Major Leagues.
-He debuted in the minor leagues on the Bristol Tigers (now the Bristol Pirates) in 1988— a rookie-class Appalachian League team formerly owned by the Detroit Tigers.
+He debuted in the minor leagues on the Bristol Tigers (now the Bristol Pirates) in 1988 – a rookie-class Appalachian League team formerly owned by the Detroit Tigers.
 That season, he played 56 games for a .274 batting average in 186 at-bats as catcher.
 In 1989, he advanced to the Tigers' A-class Fayetteville Generals of the South Atlantic League, where he had a .272 batting average, 102 hits, and nine home runs.
 He also recorded two games pitched, pitching a total of two innings and allowing one run.
 Continuing through the Tigers' farm system, he advanced to the AA-class London Tigers of the Eastern League in 1990.
-He played for London for the first half of the season, where he statistics were impressive enough for a mid-season promotion to the AAA-class Toledo Mud Hens of the International League.
+He played for London for the first half of the season, where his statistics were impressive enough for a mid-season promotion to the AAA-class Toledo Mud Hens of the International League.
 For London, he batted .286 with 46 hits in 47 games with 161 at-bats.
 For Toledo, he batted .260 with 50 hits and 192 at-bats.